Where have all the Red Crosses gone?

 of Columbia.

-In 1897, Barton also filed
+1897, Barton also filed

-a trademark application for the Greek red cross symbol for use on books,
+a trademark application for the Greek red cross symbol for use on

 pamphlets, paper, and envelopes.
 Thirty-one days following her filing,

 Registration No. 30,428 was issued.
-This trademark registration was later
+This trademark registration was

-abandoned following congressional enactment of a criminal statute to protect
+abandoned following congressional enactment of a criminal statute to

 the emblem.

-On June 6, 1900, the bill
+June 6, 1900, the bill

 to charter the American National Red Cross was signed into law.
 Section